dhythm/react-firebase-sample/README.md

 ✔ Would you like to install them now with npm? · No yarn add -D eslint-plugin-react@latest @typescript-eslint/eslint-plugin@latest @typescript-eslint/parser@latest touch .prettierrc
+# modify .eslintrc.yml and .prettierrc
 ```

 ```
+# modify package.json for script
 yarn install

 mkdir src